JRiggles/Lospec-Palette-Importer/README.md

 ## Latest Changes
 **Version 1.6.1**
 - Adds the ability to open Lospec.com palette links from the palette preview window
-- Backend improvements: Huge refactor of the extension to break it up into smaller submodules for easier maintainability in the future
+- Backend improvements: Huge refactor of the extension to break it up into smaller submodules for a) better transparency when Lospec Palette Importer needs permissions to execute, and b) easier maintainability in the future

 >[!NOTE]
 >Because of the changes to the extension's internal structure, you will need to approve access for each submodule when it attempts to reach out to Lospec.com, open Lospec links, or write to a file on your system (i.e. when saving a palette).
 See [Permissions](#Permissions) below for more details.